Shape-Preserving Prediction for Stationary Functional Time Series: Models, Algorithms, and Shape Similarity

-and thus the amplitude distance between two shape objects is unique.
-This is the main reason why we use amplitude distance to measure shape similarity.

-{\bf Remark}: In this paper, we use both the amplitude distance and the Euclidean distance to evaluate the prediction.
-Neither of the distance can evaluate the prediction well individually, as we consider both amplitude and phase variability.
+\begin{remark} In this paper, we use both the amplitude distance and the Euclidean distance to evaluate the prediction.
+Neither of the distance can evaluate the prediction individually, as we consider both amplitude and phase variation. \end{remark}